OfficeDev/open-xml-docs/docs/spreadsheet/how-to-insert-a-chart-into-a-spreadsheet.md

 ## How the sample code works

 After opening the spreadsheet file for read/write access, the code verifies if the specified worksheet exists.
-It then adds a new [DrawingsPart](/dotnet/api/documentformat.openxml.packaging.drawingspart) object using the [AddNewPart](/dotnet/api/documentformat.openxml.packaging.openxmlpartcontainer.addnewpart) method, appends it to the worksheet, and saves the worksheet part.
-The code then adds a new [ChartPart](/dotnet/api/documentformat.openxml.packaging.chartpart) object, appends a new [ChartSpace](/dotnet/api/documentformat.openxml.packaging.chartpart.chartspace) object to the **ChartPart** object, and then appends a new [EditingLanguage](/dotnet/api/documentformat.openxml.drawing.charts.chartspace.editinglanguage) object to the **ChartSpace*** object that specifies the language for the chart is English-US.
+It then adds a new <xref:DocumentFormat.OpenXml.Packaging.DrawingsPart> object using the <xref:DocumentFormat.OpenXml.Packaging.OpenXmlPartContainer.AddNewPart*> method, appends it to the worksheet, and saves the worksheet part.
+The code then adds a new <xref:DocumentFormat.OpenXml.Packaging.ChartPart> object, appends a new <xref:DocumentFormat.OpenXml.Packaging.ChartPart.ChartSpace*> object to the **ChartPart** object, and then appends a new <xref:DocumentFormat.OpenXml.Drawing.Charts.ChartSpace.EditingLanguage*> object to the **ChartSpace*** object that specifies the language for the chart is English-US.

 ### [C#](#tab/cs-1)
 [!code-csharp[](../../samples/spreadsheet/insert_a_chartto/cs/Program.cs#snippet1)]